rayhanrazzak/autism-diagnosis-network/README.md

 ## About the Project

-We propose the use of machine learning algorithms to analyze patient's MRI scans in order to properly diagnose ASD in children aged 6-10.
+We propose the use of machine learning algorithms to analyze patient's magnetic resonance imaging (MRI) scans in order to properly diagnose ASD in children aged 6-10.

 Since it is uncertain whether functional MRIs (fMRIs) or anatomical MRIs have a stronger correlation to ASD, we present two convolutional neural networks (CNN) trained via magnetic resonance imaging **citation needed**.